Generic Name: dinoprostone topical (DYE no PROS tone TOP ik al)

 How is dinoprostone topical given?

 Dinoprostone is a gel or suppository that is placed directly onto the cervix through the vagina using a special applicator.
-A healthcare provider will give you this medication.
+A healthcare provider will insert dinoprostone topical at the correct time best prepare your cervix.

 Dinoprostone is usually given while you are lying on your back.
 Your doctor may use a vaginal speculum to view your cervix.
 This will help your doctor determine how much of this medication to use.

-You will need to remain lying down for at least 15 minutes unless your doctor tells you otherwise.
+You will need to remain lying down for 15 to 30 minutes, and possibly for up to 2 hours, unless your doctor tells you otherwise.

 Your contractions and your baby's heartbeat will be constantly monitored after you are treated with dinoprostone.
 Your doctor will also check your cervix frequently to determine how much it has dilated.